About the Lancaster Neighbor Fund

 - The number of people detained by ICE is increasing.

 - ICE has detained immigrants with no criminal history at a steadily increasing rate.

 - Since the issue of Executive Order 13,768 in January of 2017 there have been 143,470 administrative arrests conducted by ICE.
 This is the highest number of arrests in three years. (ice.gov)

-- As of mid-2018, almost 120 families are currently in deportation proceedings in Lancaster County.
+- As of November 2020, approximately 300 people are in deportation proceedings in Lancaster County.

 How Funds Are Used